groupserver/gs.content.css/README.txt

   attribute that is used to `enhance a word`_.
 The ``aria-hidden`` attribute prevents screen readers from "saying" the icon.
 * The third and final element provides the text for the screen-reader.
-It is given the ``screen-reader-text`` class so it is not visible to visual-browsers.
+It is given the ``screen-reader-text`` class so it is hidden to visual browsers.

 Acknowledgements
 ================